DeniseBischof/workshop_three/17_threejs_workshop/script_07.md

 We also call our ```canvas.js``` file, where we will put in our Three.js code inside the <body> tag.

 To run this project we will use the same extensions as Lena did - [live server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) for VSCode.
+You should open your threejs folder in VSCode, so the live server can access the libraries (not just the project folder).

 ### Canvasjs

 Now the fun part begins - let's get started with our ```canvas.js``` file.

 To actually be able to display anything with three.js, we need three things: scene, camera and renderer, so that we can render the scene with camera.
+I already added some tags in the canvas.js file, so you know where to copy the code.

 ```js
 // SCENE